sunnyspeedstudio/favorite-focal-length/README.md

    * Try to scan one camera at a time, or cameras with same sensor size.
    * **The focal length is not converted if it is not in 35mm full frame.**
    * Only tested for very limited cameras.
 (Sony and Canon)
+   * If got an error on the .pkl file, please delete the .pkl file and try again.